Hard Knowledge: Considering Asphalt or Post-Tensioned Concrete

 Specialty Asphalt Mixes

 Designers and builders have attempted to make adjustments to the typical parking lot asphalt mixes to make them more suitable for tennis court applications, with some success.
-But these specialty mixes cost more, and the relatively small quantities required result in challenges to both asphalt producers and installers.
+There are recommended mix design properties provided through ASBA that should be used for construction of an asphalt court.
+Be aware that these specialty mixes cost more, and the relatively small quantities required result in challenges to both asphalt producers and installers.

 This combination of the increased cost of specialty asphalt mixes and challenges of controlling asphalt quality have helped make concrete courts a more feasible option.